Ampletracks/Ampletracks/README.md

 - Define a parent-child hierarchy between records (only of the same record type) and the option to mark the values of some data fields as being inherited from the parent record
 - Define relationships that link one or more records to another record (even of a different record type) 28 Export record type definitions in XML format, and Import record type definitions created on other Ampletracks instances

-#Glossary
+# Glossary

 The system is built around a number of entities:

 - Record Types

     The representation of the different things you are storing data about

 - Records

     An item of a given record type

 - Data Fields

-    The individual bits of data associated with a given ecord type
+    The individual bits of data associated with a given record type

 - Relationships

     A Link between a record and one or more other records (of the same type, or a different type)

 - Users

     People who have a login to the system

 - Permission

-    The right to perform a specific action (list, view, create, update, delete), to a specific entity -Role
+    The right to perform a specific action (list, view, create, update, delete), to a specific entity

+- Role

     A named bundle of permissions that can be assigned to a user

 - Project

     An organisational unit which can have users and records associated with it

+# Installation

+See the Wiki section: [Installation](wiki/installation.md)